 Mr. Boyd is the Founder and President of Boston Street Advisors a financial advisory firm in Tulsa, where he advises Private Equity and Hedge Funds in business development and transaction structuring.
 He has over thirty years experience in the fields of venture capital, capital formation, international finance, and investment banking.
 Prior to forming his own firm, he held positions as Chief Financial Officer – Treasurer and Manager of Treasury in the manufacturing sector and senior financial analyst for a major international energy company.
 He is also the founder of Boston Street Capital, a private equity investment firm.

-In addition to being chairman of The Jimmie L. Dean Scholarship Foundation, Mr. Boyd is an active board member for Logistics Master, the John Starks Foundation and the Asbury Communities where he also serves as the chairman of the finance committee.
-Mr. Boyd has served on the National Advisory Council of the U. S. Small Business Administration since 2006, is a Special Advisor to the President of the Wharton Club of New York and is a member of Wharton Private Equity Partners.
+In addition to being chairman of The Jimmie L. Dean Scholarship Foundation, Mr. Boyd is an active board member for the Oklahoma Health Care Authority, the John Starks Foundation and the Asbury Communities where he also serves as the chairman of the board.
+Mr. Boyd has served on the National Advisory Council of the U. S. Small Business Administration, is a Special Advisor to the President of the Wharton Club of New York and is a member of Wharton Private Equity Partners.

 Mr. Boyd holds a Bachelor of Science in Business Administration from Phillips University where he played varsity baseball and a Master of Business Administration from the University of Tulsa, graduating with honors.
 He graduated from the Advanced Management Program from the Wharton School, University of Pennsylvania.
 Mr. Boyd is a Fellow of the Wharton School of the University of Pennsylvania.
-He is a Certified Public Accountant in the state of Oklahoma and holds a Series 65 license.
+He is a Certified Public Accountant in the state of Oklahoma and holds Series 7, 63, 65 and 79 securities licenses.
 He lives in the Tulsa area and is married with two children and one grandchild.

 Tony Bacher, Secretary